 - 1.1 This document describes the CMP247 CUSC Modification Proposal and seeks views from Industry members relating to the Proposal. - 1.2 CMP247 was proposed by National Grid Electricity Transmission and submitted to the CUSC Modifications Panel for their consideration on 31st July 2015.
 A copy of this Proposal is provided in Annex 1.
 The Panel decided that this Modification should not be classed as Self-Governance and should proceed directly to Code Administrator Consultation for 20 Working-Days. - 1.3 Currently the CUSC allows all meters which migrate into Measurement Classes E-G to be treated as Half Hourly (HH) if they migrated before the start of each charging year up until the full charging year after the Implementation date of P272.
-The Proposal seeks to change the CUSC so that only meters which migrated into Measurement Classes E-G before 1st April 2015 will have the option to be treated as HH up until implementation of P272. - 1.4 The Code Administrator Consultation closed on 8th September 2015 and received six responses; a summary of these responses can be found in Section 7 of this report and the full responses can be found in Annex 3. - 1.5 This draft CUSC Modification Report has been prepared in accordance with the terms of the CUSC.
-An electronic copy can be found on the National Grid Website at http://www2.nationalgrid.com/UK/Industry-information/Electricity-codes/CUSC/Modifications/CMP247/
+The Proposal seeks to change the CUSC so that only meters which migrated into Measurement Classes E-G before 1st April 2015 will have the option to be treated as HH up until implementation of P272. - 1.4 This Code Administrator Consultation has been prepared in accordance with the terms of the CUSC.
+An electronic copy can be found on the National Grid Website, http://www2.nationalgrid.com/UK/Industry-information/Electricity-codes/CUSC/Modifications/CMP247/, along with the Modification Proposal Form.